metabase/metabase/docs/installation-and-operation/installing-metabase.md

 ## [Running on Podman](running-metabase-on-podman.md)

-Our Docker image is also compatible with Podman, if that is what you prefer.
+Our Docker image is also compatible with Podman.

 ## [Metabase Cloud](https://www.metabase.com/pricing)